Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/User_needs_Benchmarking_Requirements.md

 3.1 The main user interface will be reasonably operational.

-3.2 The product will have armor that can be easily maintained by the user.
+3.2 The product will have a case that can be easily maintained by the user.

 3.3 The product will be easily cleaned and maintained by the user.